-Introducing Rangitoto & Motutapu Islands
+Welcome to Rangitoto & Motutapu Islands

-In 2011 both islands were officially declared predator-free after an extensive eradication programme.
+In 2011 both islands were officially declared predator-free after an extensive eradication program.
 Endangered birds such as takahe and tieke (saddleback) have been released and others such as kakariki and bellbirds have returned of their own volition.